 No of fruits per Plant The maximum No of fruits per vine (141.08, 138.80, 139.90) was recorded in Kashi Suphal while, the lowest No of fruits per vine was recorded Local variety 1 (119.67, 122.87, 121.27).
-The number of fruits per pointed gourd plant is influenced by various factors, including plant vigor, nutrient availability, water management, and pollination success.
-A well-nourished plant, with proper irrigation and pollination, can produce a higher number of fruitsThese results are similar with findings by Harshitha et al., (2019), Krishnamoorthy and Ananthan (2017).
+The number of fruits per pointed gourd plant is influenced by various factors, including plant vigour, nutrient availability, water management, and pollination success.
+A well-nourished plant, with proper irrigation and pollination, can produce a higher number of fruits.
+These results are similar with findings by Harshitha et al., (2019), Krishnamoorthy and Ananthan (2017).

 Average fruit weight (g) The maximum average fruit weight (47.01gm ,45.05gm ,45.03gm) was recorded in Kashi Suphal and lowest Average fruit weight (gm) was recorded Narendra Parwal 307 (26.32gm ,30.25gm, 28.29gm).
 Pointed gourd is influenced by several factors, including the variety, plant density, and environmental conditions.
 Specifically, the "Swarna Rekha" variety tends to produce significantly heavier fruits compared to other varieties like "Kashi Suphal".
 Other factors like temperature, light intensity, and humidity can affect flowering and fruit development.
-Insect-proof net houses, for instance, might create an optimal environment for better growth and flowering, potentially leading to larger fruits.
-Bisht et al., 2011 and Chaudhari et al., 2016
+Insect-proof net houses, for instance, might create an optimal environment for better growth and flowering, potentially leading to larger fruits(Bisht et al., 2011,Chaudhari et al., 2016).

 Volume of fruit (ml) The maximum volume of fruit (ml) (31.27 ml, 31.50 ml, 30.11 ml) was recorded in Kashi Suphal and lowest Average fruit weight (gm) was recorded local variety 307 (26.25 ml,23.45 ml,21.26 ml).
 However, there was only one variety that found at par in 1st year, while there was no variety found at par in 2nd year and pooled analysis with V8-Kashi Suphal.
 Nutrient availability, water supply, and other environmental factors can impact fruit weight.
-These results are similar with findings by Harshitha et al., (2019),
+These results are consistent with the findings of Harshitha et al., (2019).

 Fruit weight per plant (kg) The maximum Fruit weight per plant (6.38 kg, 6.25kg, 6.25kg) was recorded in Kashi Suphal and lowest Fruit weight per plant was recorded Narendra Parwal 307 (3.51kg, 4.18kg, 3.85kg).
 Specifically, the "Swarna Rekha" variety tends to produce significantly heavier fruits compared to other varieties like "Kashi Suphal".
 Other factors like temperature, light intensity, and humidity can affect flowering and fruit development.
-Insect-proof net houses, for instance, might create an optimal environment for better growth and flowering, potentially leading to larger fruits.
-Bisht et al., 2011 and Chaudhari et al., 2016
+Insect-proof net houses, for instance, might create an optimal environment for better growth and flowering, potentially leading to larger fruits (Bisht et al., 2011 and Chaudhari et al., 2016)

 Fruit yield t/ha Fruit yield t/ha (15.94 t, 15.97 t, 15.68 t) was recorded in Kashi Suphal and lowest Fruit yield t/ha was recorded Narendra Parwal 307 (8.78 t, 10.44 t, 9.61) which resulted in improvement in soil environment- around roots of pointed gourd, which led to increasing plant growth and hence early fruiting and total yield was found.
 According to (Kumar et al., 2019).
 The highest fruit yield recorded in SwarnaRekha which was possibly ascribed to the highest fruit number and mean fruit weight.
-This finding is corroborated by the earlier studies on polyhouse cucumber Bisht et al., 2011 and Chaudhari et al., 2016
+This finding is corroborated by the earlier studies by Bisht et al., 2011 and Chaudhari et al., 2016.